MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-bigcommerce-provider.md

 BigCommerce is a flexible, open SaaS platform.
 You can connect to BigCommerce to retrieve orders, products, and related information.
 The BigCommerce provider enables Intelligent Order Management to access and process purchase orders from BigCommerce.

-For more information about BigCommerce, visit \[their website\](https://www.bigcommerce.com/).
-To learn more about BigCommerce's API, read their \[public documentation\](https://developer.bigcommerce.com/api-docs).
+For more information about BigCommerce, visit [their website](https://www.bigcommerce.com/).
+To learn more about BigCommerce's API, read their [public documentation](https://developer.bigcommerce.com/api-docs).

 ## Prerequisites

 To set up the BigCommerce provider, you need to have a BigCommerce developer account.
-You can create an account on \[this page\](https://developer.bigcommerce.com/).
+You can create an account on [this page](https://developer.bigcommerce.com/).

 ## Set up the provider